One poem from each collection 1982 onwards

 Eyes crying every type of tear

-From over the moon joy to sick as a parrot despair.
+from over the moon joy to sick as a parrot despair.

 A football divides and unites.